 Right here is one of the main reasons God gave us Hebrews 11.
-We, just like the first readers of this letter, need heroes of faith.
+We, just like the first readers of this letter, are pilgrims who need heroes.
 Some of the first readers were getting weary of the upstream swim.
 These persecuted Jewish Christians were thinking about going back to the comfortable ways of the Judaism they had left.

-In Hebrews 1-10 the writer says, "Don't do that, for Christ is the fulfillment of Judaism.
-How could you abandon the very Messiah to whom the old covenant pointed?"
+In Hebrews 1-10 the writer says, "Don't do that, for Christ is the fulfillment of all our forefathers anticipated.
+How could we abandon the very Messiah to whom our Scriptures point?"

 Then in Hebrews 11 the writer turns to the Hebrew Scriptures for something else, not simply information, but inspiration.
 He wants to give his readers some heroes to follow, some heroes of faith to inspire them to persevere no matter what the cost.

-We've seen several heroes thus far.
-In the past five weeks we've looked at Abel, Enoch, Noah, Abraham, Sarah, Isaac, Jacob, Joseph, Moses' parents, and Moses himself.
+We've seen several heroes thus far in our series, Pilgrims in Progress.
+The writer tells us about Abel, Enoch, Noah, Abraham, Sarah, Isaac, Jacob, Joseph, Moses' parents, and Moses himself.
 And now we come to the home stretch of the hall of faith.

-In Hebrews 11:29-40, the writer invites us to ponder three things regarding one final set of heroes of faith.
+As pilgrims, we need to choose our heroes wisely.
+According to Hebrews 11:29-40, we should look for three things.